Family & Matrimonial Law Attorneys Serving Long Island and New York City

 Our attorneys have more than 80 years of experience handling family and matrimonial law issues for clients.
 Few lawyers have the level of expertise and skill that they possess in this area of law.
 Saltzman Chetkof & Rosenberg LLP has been selected among the "Best Law Firms in America" in the area of Family Law by U.S. News & World Report.

 Partner, Lee Rosenberg serves on both the National and the New York Chapter Boards of the prestigious American Academy of Matrimonial Lawyers and is a Past-Chair of the Nassau County Bar Association’s Matrimonial Law Committee.
 He is also a frequent lecturer and prolific writer in the area of matrimonial law on a variety of issues including equitable distribution, support, custody, and same-sex-marriage.
 Lee has been interviewed on this subject by various publications, including the New York Times, the New York Law Journal, Newsday, Long Island Business News, the Wall Street Journal and Worth Magazine.
 Lee also authors his blog, "Divorce New York Style."
 Partner, Michael Chetkof has handled complicated matrimonial and family law cases for over 40 years.
 With a reputation as a tough litigator and a creative negotiator, Mr. Chetkof has a formidable array of skills.
 He is AV® Preeminent™ Peer Review RatedSM by Martindale-Hubbell®with a 5.0 out of 5 rating, the highest rating available and has lectured at the New York Family Law American Inn of Court where he is a Barrister.
 Mr. Chetkof serves as an arbitrator for the Office of Court Administration's Matrimonial Fee Dispute Panel and was previously a panelist for the court’s Early Neutral Evaluation Program.
 He has also been trained in Collaborative Law.
 Clients can rest assured that they have an attorney with the experience and skill to secure the best possible results in their cases.
 Michael Chetkof, Lee Rosenberg, and Allyson D. Burger have each been selected as New York metropolitan area "Super Lawyers" in family law, with Ms. Burger being selected as a Super Lawyers "Rising Star."
-Mr. Rosenberg has also been repeatedly selected among the "Best Lawyers in America" in family Law by Woodward-White and is also AV® Preeminent™ Peer Review RatedSM by Martindale-Hubbell®with a 5.0 out of 5 rating.
+Mr. Chetkof and Mr. Rosenberg have both been selected among the "Best Lawyers in America" in family Law by Woodward-White and is also AV® Preeminent™ Peer Review RatedSM by Martindale-Hubbell®with a 5.0 out of 5 rating.
 Ms. Burger was selected among the "Top Women in Law" by Hofstra Center for Children, Families and Law in 2016.

 Practical solutions for serious issues